IWILZ/FS2020-LCD-Panel/README.md

 About the radio stack and due to the large number of planes with very different functionalities (for example, some planes have the standby frequency for the ADF and others  don't), it could be necessary to customize the program to obtain some function on different aircrafts of your choice.

 ## **Why this project**
-This project is a bit more complicated than the **Switch/LED Panel** but anyway i will give you every useful informations to let you build your own panel.
+This project is a bit more complicated than the **Switch/LED Panel** but anyway i will give you every useful informations to let you build and customize your own panel.

 Again i started with these main goals in my mind:
 1. i wanted to build it using one of my Arduino(s) i had in my drawer